-- GWs are a unique and promising test of high energy physics (advanced LIGO and VIRGO restarting; KAGRA; eLISA scheduled for 2034) - Sources of GWs in the early universe include inflation, defects and bubble collisions at first order PTs - Standard Model EW PT is a crossover, but first order common in extensions (singlet, 2HDM, etc.)

-Andersen, Laine et al., Kozaczuk et al., Kamada and Yamada,

-Carena et al., Bödeker et al. Talk by Germano Nardini

-- Note: a first-order phase transition around the EW scale could give the right conditions for baryogenesis (but would then not give a good signal for GWs) - What physics can we extract from the GW power spectrum at EW scales?
+- GWs are a unique and promising test of high energy physics (advanced LIGO and VIRGO; eLISA scheduled for 2034) - First order PTs involve bubbles nucleating and growing: bubble collisions produce gravitational waves - Standard Model EW PT is a crossover, but first order common in extensions (singlet, 2HDM, ...)
+Andersen, Laine et al., Kozaczuk et al., Kamada and Yamada, Carena et al., Bödeker et al., Damgaard et al. - First order PT around the EW scale could give right conditions for baryogenesis (but would then not give a good signal for GWs) - What physics can we extract from the GW power spectrum at EW scales?